Some0ne11/qrcode-gen/README.md

     ```
 3. Configure environment variables:
     *   Create a `.env` file in the `frontend/` directory.
-    *   Specify the full URL of your Go backend so the frontend knows where to send API requests:
+    *   Specify the local URL of your Go backend so the frontend knows where to send API requests:
         ```env
         VITE_API_BASE_URL=http://localhost:8080
         ```